 Quick Summary: Microneedling After Your Hair Transplant – When Can You Start?

 Hair transplants are life-changing procedures that can restore hair and confidence for individuals with hair loss.
-Although the surgery itself is a vital first step, post-operative care significantly influence the long-term success of the procedure.
+Although the surgery itself is a vital first step, post-operative care significantly influences the long-term success of the procedure.

 In this article, we will delve into the details of microneedling after hair transplants, including when it is safe to start, how it works, and the precautions you should take to protect your investment.